jameshoangvu/james_data_portfolio/Project_01_Jamesmerce_KPI_Analytics/report/Jamesmerce_sales__analytics_report.md

 4. Canon Laser Copier – 5,516
 5. Plantronics Headset System – 5,210

-🔎 **Analysis:**
+ **Analysis:**
 - 4/5 products are from **Technology**, highlighting its dominance.
-- **Canon Advanced Copier** leads with profit nearly double that of the second product → should be prioritized in marketing, distribution, and inventory management.
+- **Canon Advanced Copier** leads with profit nearly double that of the second product, should be prioritized in marketing, distribution, and inventory management.

 ---